Skip to main content

 Helltide events

-At World Tier 3, you'll also be able to participate in Helltide events.
-These activities, which take over a region and occur about every other hour, include more powerful monsters and meteors that crash down from the sky above.
+Helltide events are demonic invasions that take over a region and occur about every other hour.
+They feature more powerful monsters and meteors that crash down from the sky above, and they're a great way to level up.
 Helltide events will drop Aberrant Cinder, which you can use to unlock Tortured Gifts throughout Helltide areas during the event.
 These chests contain excellent rewards, which make these areas great for farming.

 Helltide events are active in areas of the map that have a red hue.